 Remember, 40% of fibro sufferers have low serotonin and our body's serotonin production is stimulated by the bright light of the sun.
 Then serotonin causes melatonin (our sleep-inducing neurochemical) to be produced in the pineal gland.
 Serotonin itself causes a general feeling of well being.
 These are all good things for a fibro person and qualifies sunshine as one of the natural remedies for fibromyalgia.

 There are a few types of "body work" that we find most helpful when living with fibromyalgia and Chronic Myofascial Pain:

 Check in your area to see if you can locate a certified Bowen Therapist.

 Bowen therapy helps to relax muscles, but in a way that helps your body to adapt and memorize the work being done.

 This kind of therapy is often done with clothes on.
 This work is very gentle yet effective.
 It appears that for some fibro patients three treatments can provide significant relief for quite a lengthy period of time.

-What follows in quotes is a personal account by Rochelle of bowen therapy treatment results she experienced.
+What follows in quotes is a personal account by a reader, Rochelle, of Bowen therapy treatment results she experienced.

 "First let me explain my situation.
 In the past 12yrs I have been diagnosed with CFS/IBS, hypothyroid, hormone imbalance, and much more.
 I was in a serious car accident in 1989 which left me with chronic back pain, sciatica and numbness in the legs.
 So when FM came along in 2011, well I just thought I had to suck that up too.